Thermopower probing emergent local moments in magic-angle twisted bilayer graphene: Introduction:

-In the upcoming sections, we discuss our measurements of the temperature-dependent evolution of the thermoelectric voltage, $V_{Th}$.
-We explore different temperature ranges in relation to the key energy scales of the system, including the bandwidth ($W$) of the flatband, the interaction strength ($U$), and the energy gap between the dispersing lower and upper bands ($\Delta_{g}$).
-Experimentally determined typical energy scales for MATBLG are approximately $W \sim 10$ meV\cite{paul2022interaction}, $U \sim 20$ meV\cite{wong2020cascade,zondiner2020cascade}, and $\Delta_{g} \sim 30$ meV\cite{cao2018correlated1}.
+In the upcoming sections, we discuss our measurements of the temperature-dependent evolution of the thermoelectric voltage ($V_{Th}$).
+We explore different temperature ranges in relation to the key energy scales of the system, including the bandwidth ($W$) of the flat band, the interaction strength ($U$), and the energy gap between the dispersive lower and upper bands ($\Delta_{g}$).
+We compare the results from two types of devices: (i) $U/W \gtrsim 1$ $-$ $SiO_2$ back-gated $1.05^\circ$ MATBLG and (ii) $U/W \lesssim 1$ $-$ $1.1^\circ$ TDBLG and $1.2^\circ$ TBLG with graphite gating.
+This categorization is based on their resistance response to filling and temperature, as well as their distinct thermopower responses.
+The stronger correlation in $SiO_2$ back-gated MATBLG is evidenced by the more pronounced resistance peaks at integer fillings, which persist beyond 100K, in contrast to the weaker resistance peaks in graphite-gated TBLG, which vanish within 50K (see Figure. \ref{Figure2},\ref{Figure5} and SI-Fig. 9).
+This is further supported by experimentally determined typical energy scales for the $SiO_2$ back-gated MATBLG (via STM\cite{xie2019spectroscopic}), which are approximately $W \sim 20$ meV, $U \sim 20-30$ meV\cite{xie2019spectroscopic,wong2020cascade}, and $\Delta_{g} \sim 30-40$ meV\cite{cao2018correlated1}, suggesting that $SiO_2$ back-gated MATBLG device are in the strong correlation regime.